 - Outside the Walls

 Furthermore, Quebec City is a UNESCO World Heritage Site!
-This is mostly because of these walls, or ramparts.
+This is mostly because of these walls, or ramparts as they’re called.
 It’s the most complete example of a walled city in North America.

-We found everything to be incredibly walkable and didn’t get into a vehicle once while staying in the city.
+We found everything to be incredibly walkable and didn’t get into a vehicle for our 2 days in Quebec City.

 WITHIN THE WALLS